Assist with crosscutting and stacking forest and woodland produce _CU67_

 Core ideas you must understand for this topic

-• Health and Safety: Understanding risk assessments, COSHH regulations, and safe use of tools and machinery to prevent accidents.
+• Health and Safety: Understand risk assessments, COSHH regulations, and correct use of personal protective equipment (PPE) when handling tools and chemicals.

-• Plant Identification: Recognizing common plants, weeds, and pests, and knowing their growth requirements and life cycles.
+• Plant Identification: Recognise common plants, weeds, and pests, and understand their growth requirements, such as sunlight, water, and nutrients.

 Learning Objectives